daraghhollman/JUPT/dev/developerDocumentation.md

 JUPT was written in Python 3.11 and all future development should be tested in this version.

 **camelCase**
 * All variables should be written in **lowerCamelCase** where the first word begins with a lowercase letter and all subsequent words begin with an uppercase letter.
-There are some *exceptions* to this rule to help readability for instance with variants of the same variable - with the hope of making them distinct from eachother.
+There are some *exceptions* to this rule to help readability for instance with variants of the same variable - with the hope of making them distinct from each other.
 * All methods should be written in **UpperCamelCase**.
 This is similar to lowerCamelCase with the first letter capitalised.

 **Release Checklist**